 Legislation Details

-File #: LM-2026-0285 Version: 1 Name:
+File #: LM-2026-0285 Version: Name:

-Type: Order Status: In Committee
+Type: Order Status: First Reading-Favorable

-File created: 6/30/2026 In control: Legislation Committee
+File created: 6/30/2026 In control: Board of Alders

 On agenda: Final action:

-WHEREAS: Data center development is increasing throughout Connecticut, the United States, and globally due to growing demand for cloud computing, artificial intelligence, machine learning, telecommunications, data storage, and related digital infrastructure; and
+WHEREAS: data center development is increasing throughout Connecticut, the United States, and globally due to growing demand for cloud computing, artificial intelligence, machine learning, telecommunications, data storage, and related digital infrastructure; and

 WHEREAS: municipalities throughout Connecticut, including the Town of Groton, the Town of Morris, and the City of West Haven, have undertaken studies, regulatory reviews, adopted temporary moratoria, or otherwise considered land use regulations concerning data center development in order to evaluate the potential impacts of such facilities and develop appropriate zoning standards; and